Join hundreds of clinics and acquire new patients from abroad. Please fill out the form and we will get back to you within 2 days.

 Due to the high costs of treatment for teeth braces in the USA, UK and other western European countries, many people consider getting their dental work done abroad.
 Although the costs of dental treatment including braces are much cheaper in some other countries like Turkey or Poland, what will need to be included in your calculations is the frequent return visits (every 4-6 weeks) which are needed after the bridge is installed.
 If you live fairly near a destination or visit it on a regular basis the total ‘package price’ may work out cheaper than at home.
 However for many people, once the price of up to 18 return flights is factored into the total price (and of course the time needed for all these trips), overseas treatment is not such a viable or cost-effective option.

 If you believe that overseas treatment may be a good option for you, then the first step is to obtain a quote for the work required from an orthodontist in your own country.
 This will help the orthodontist overseas to have a better idea of the exact work required and therefore enable he/she to prepare a quote for you.
 He/she will, of course, also require x-rays of your teeth.
 Countries such as Poland and Turkey are popular for cheap braces abroad.
 The quality of the actual brace is no different from those available in other countries of the world.
 Savings are made on the costs of the visits to an orthodontist.
 In these countries, particularly, labour costs fall well below other western European countries.
 Standards of care and available facilities are still extremely high and sometimes even better than in western European countries.
 It is important to find out at the very beginning how many times you will be expected to visit the orthodontist abroad.
 Remember to add the expected cost of the additional visits (flights) to your final calculation.
 Always check that the quote you are given covers all the costs e.g. cost of regular check-ups as well as the price for the initial consultation and installation of the braces.
 What’s also important, patients can get secured for their medical trip, which makes their travel and stay abroad much safer.
-Clinic Hunter & AXA Partners have created medical travel shield dedicated solely to medical tourists.
+Clinic Hunter & AXA Partners have created travel insurance for surgery abroad dedicated solely to medical tourists.

 While planning a vacation in Turkey close to the Mediterranean sea it is worth to consider a visit to a local dental clinic where putting braces on can be half cheaper than in the UK